NotAShelf/nyx/README.md

 | `gaea`       | Custom live media, used as an installer                                                           |   ISO   | x86_64-linux  |
 | `erebus`     | Air-gapped virtual machine/live-iso configuration for sensitive jobs                              |   ISO   | x86_64-linux  |

-## Credits & Special Thanks to
+## Credits & Special Thanks

 [atrocious abstractions]: parts/lib/builders.nix

-My special thanks go to [fufexan](https://github.com/fufexan) for convincing me to use NixOS and sticking around to answer my most stupid and deranged questions, as well as my [atrocious abstractions].
+My most sincere thanks go to [fufexan](https://github.com/fufexan) for convincing me to use NixOS and sticking around to answer my most stupid and deranged questions, as well as my [atrocious abstractions].
+Without his help, I would not be able to stand where I do.

-And to [sioodmy](https://github.com/sioodmy) which my configuration is initially based on.
+I also wish to extend my thanks to [sioodmy](https://github.com/sioodmy) which my configuration was initially based on.
+Though layouts and files have since changed, the core principals and ideas remain.
 The simplicity of his configuration flake allowed me to take a foothold in the Nix world.

 ### Awesome People